Rankings

 Cedar Crest College

-The low-residency Master of Arts in Art Therapy program trains students for a successful career as art therapists through a program of study that emphasizes both passions for the arts and compassion for patients.
-Students may complete the 60-credit program in three years and maintain their personal and work responsibilities.
+The low-residency Master of Arts in Art Therapy program trains students for a successful career as art therapists.
+Candidates gain the vital competencies for success through an intensive program of study.
+There’s an equal emphasis on passion for the arts and compassion for patients.

 California Institute of Integral Studies

-The hybrid Master of Arts in Expressive Arts Therapy program uses an interdisciplinary approach that integrates visual and expressive arts, from painting and poetry to dance, music and drama, for therapeutic purposes.
-Academic excellence is as important as hands-on learning in the program, and thus, students engage in experiential learning opportunities through group work, volunteering, and supervised practicum.
+Academic excellence is as important as hands-on learning in the program.
+Students engage in experiential learning opportunities through group work, volunteering, and supervised practicum.

 Naropa University